nova-pkgs/python/Mac/README.rst

 Download and unpack the source release from http://www.python.org/download/.
 Go to the directory ``Mac/BuildScript``.
 There you will find a script ``build-installer.py`` that does all the work.
-This will download and build a number of 3rd-party libaries, configures and builds a framework Python, installs it, creates the installer package files and then packs this in a DMG image.
+This will download and build a number of 3rd-party libraries, configures and builds a framework Python, installs it, creates the installer package files and then packs this in a DMG image.
 The script also builds an HTML copy of the current Python documentation set for this release for inclusion in the framework.
 The